 How Is Chemical Energy Measured?

 Before we can understand how chemical energy is measured, we first need to define energy.
 The simplest and classic definition of energy in physics is ‘the capacity to do work.’
-This means that a certain amount of energy need to be transferred or converted in order to accomplish something.
+This means that a certain amount of energy needs to be transferred or converted in order to accomplish something.

-1. The basic formula for energy
+- The basic formula for energy

 ‘Work’ is defined as the product of force and distance.
 This implies motion and mass, since force is simply the product of mass and acceleration.
 Therefore, work is just an application of energy.
 For example, the chemical energy of a battery can be used to move mass or accelerate mass across distances through the use of a motor.